Abbasmo72/Crypto-Tracker/README.md

 </details>
 <hr>

-2. [BitcoinAnalyzer_lost_one_week.py](CryptoTracker/BitcoinAnalyzer_lost_one_week.py): This Python script retrieves Bitcoin price data for the past week using the CoinGecko API.
+2. [Bitcoin Analyzer lost one week.py](CryptoTracker/BitcoinAnalyzer_lost_one_week.py): This Python script retrieves Bitcoin price data for the past week using the CoinGecko API.
 It then extracts the price values and timestamps from the API response, converting the timestamps to a readable date format.
 Finally, it uses matplotlib to plot a line graph showing the Bitcoin price trends over the last seven days.

 <details>
 <summary>Python Aode Analysis</summary>